SHARING OUR TIME, SHARING OUR KNOWLEDGE.

 This instant New York Times bestseller offers “a firsthand, eye-opening story of a prosecutor that exposes the devastating criminal punishment system” (Ibram X. Kendi, National Book Award–winning author of How to Be an Antiracist) in this “compelling collection of engaging, well-written, keenly observed vignettes from [Laura Coates’s] years as a lawyer with the US Department of Justice”

 ”On the front lines of our legal system, Coates saw how Black communities are policed differently; Black cases are prosecuted differently; Black defendants are judged differently.
 How the court system seems to be the one place where minorities are overrepresented, an unrelenting parade of Black and Brown defendants in numbers that belie their percentage in the population and overfill American prisons.”

-Our discussion of Bryan Stevenson’s Book, Just Mercy, last month began a journey of increased understanding of the impact of racism on our criminal justice system.
-In selecting, Just Pursuit, as our next book to read, let’s continue the discussion and the development of a call to action to be a source of hope and change.
+Our discussion of Bryan Stevenson’s Book, Just Mercy, In May began a journey of increased understanding of the impact of racism on our criminal justice system.
+In selecting, Just Pursuit, we continued the discussion and the development of a call to action to be a source of hope and change.

 Books allow us to have conversations involving people we may not have the chance to meet, but value knowing.
 Finding the time to read, can be challenging.
 Interested in participating in a Community Book Group?

 Community Conversations will be on pause for July and August.
 In the meantime, please continue to explore our website and join us for our Speaker Series.
 See you in September.

 See information below on the Compassion Project by way of an example of such a project, as well as additional sources of information/inspiration in service of thinking about how to frame a “call to action.”

 Just Mercy, was written in 2014 and includes a detailed discussion of the Equal Justice Initiative founded by Bryan Stevenson.
 Visiting the website will further inspire, but also distress you.